msilvavieira/neoprospecta-challenge/README.md

-The app will download a compacted (gz) FASTA archive from https://www.arb-silva.de/fileadmin/silva_databases/release_128/Exports/SILVA_128_LSURef_tax_silva.fasta.gz, unpack it, then parse the data and populate the database (sqlite).
+The app will download a compacted (gz) FASTA archive from https://www.arb-silva.de/fileadmin/silva_databases/release_128/Exports/SILVA_128_LSURef_tax_silva.fasta.gz, unpack it, then parse the data to populate the database (sqlite).

 Enjoy!